 On Monday morning, I went to Instituto Americano, the school attended by Roberto's children.
 This was my last scheduled presentation before the eclipse.
 The school was by far the most affluent looking one I had been to.
-The students wore uniforms here too, but these were "real" fitted uniforms.
+The students wore uniforms here too, but these were "fitted" uniforms.
 I sort of liked the simple smock idea of the other schools better.

 I began my presentation at about 10:45.
 The school had wireless microphones and other fancy gadgets, but the children there did not have the attention span exhibited by students at other schools.
 The audience was the largest for any of my presentations, with nearly all of the school's nine hundred students in attendance.

 Roberto translated because I had been able to get Gerardo freed from the responsibility so he could work on his exams.
-Gloria video taped some of the presentation with my camera.
+His wife Gloria video taped some of the presentation with my camera.
 After my presentation, Simon gave a short talk to the students that was not eclipse related, then he helped in translating the student's questions and my answers.

 After the presentation was all over, I went outside to look around.
 The school had nicely cultivated gardens, ornate white buildings, and other amenities.
 It was much larger and fancier than Buenas Nuevas, but it only had half as many students.
 I had nothing against this ritzy school, which could easily be mistaken for a school in the U.S. But it seemed that the people here had ample opportunities, and that my presentation (predictably) made no difference to them.
 I was just one of many guest speakers.
 By contrast, it may have been more than a decade since the last foreign speaker appeared at a school like Buenas Nuevas.